 U.S. firms entering this market must contend with a mature and competitive market marked by well-established European and Asian competition.
 A trade agreement between SADC and the European Union enables many European products to enter South Africa duty-free or at lower rates than U.S. products.
 The United Kingdom signed a similar agreement last year that will also impact U.S. exports.

 The volatile Rand-dollar exchange rate can complicate planning, especially for smaller or new-to-market firms.
 Although forward cover is readily available, and the Rand is one of the most heavily traded currencies in the world, the cost does reflect interest rates, which tend to be higher than in United States and developed markets.

 U.S. companies seeking to do business in South Africa will need to adapt to Broad-Based Black Economic Empowerment (B-BBEE) policies.
 These policies aim to redress economic imbalances among historically disadvantaged communities to facilitate socio-economic transformation through granting procurement preferences on government contracts (including SOEs), based on a company’s level of B-BBEE achievement.
 Procurement preferences and other benefits are based on a company’s B-BBEE certification level which it receives through a scorecard assessing points based on equity ownership, management control, skills development, and socio-economic development.
 Foreign companies often do well on the skills development and socio-economic development criteria.
 Equity ownership and management control may present greater challenges.
-A few foreign companies have addressed the ownership element of B-BBEE by negotiating “equity equivalency” programs with the Department of Trade, Industry, and Competition that emphasize training and development of local companies.
+A few foreign companies have addressed the ownership element of B-BBEE by negotiating “equity equivalency” programs with the Department of Trade, Industry, and Competition (DTIC) that emphasize the training and development of local companies.
 Also see Selling to the Government below.

 The South African Government has continued to tighten labor and foreign ownership laws and mandated industrial localization.
 Sectors of specific concern include the extractive industries, security services, and agriculture.
 The South African Government (SAG) is pursuing a qualified policy of Expropriation of Land Without Compensation (EWC) that is constitutionally sound and will not endanger food security.

-Labor Due to the poor state of the public education system, skilled labor can be difficult to find in many technical and professional segments despite steadily increasing unemployment.
+Due to the poor state of the public education system, skilled labor can be difficult to find in many technical and professional segments despite steadily increasing unemployment.
 While the pre-Covid-19 nominal unemployment rate is above 29 percent, including those who have given up looking for a job raises it to 37 percent.
 In addition, HIV/AIDS affects approximately one in ten South Africans with negative implications for labor availability, productivity, and healthcare costs.